Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Empirical application in experimental economics

-We further unpack these results using randomization tests based on the sharp null of no dynamic causal effects.
-We construct the randomization distribution for the nonparametric estimator of the total lag-$p$ weighted average dynamic causal effect $\hat{\bar{\tau}}^{\dagger}(1, 0;p)$ for $p = 0, 1, 2, 3$ under the sharp null hypothesis of no lag-$p$ dynamic dynamical causal effects for all units and time periods; $H_0: \tau_{i, t}(w, \tilde w;p) = 0$ for all $i \in [N]$, $t \in [T]$.
-Under this sharp null hypothesis, all relevant potential outcomes are known and we can construct the randomization distribution by redrawing the entire assignment panel according to the known assignment mechanism.
-When redrawing assignment paths, we do so in a manner that respects the realized pairs of subjects in the experiment, meaning that subjects that are paired in the same round receive the same assignment.
+We further investigate these results using randomization tests based on the sharp null of no dynamic causal effects.
+We construct the randomization distribution for the nonparametric estimator of the total lag-$p$ weighted average dynamic causal effect $\hat{\bar{\tau}}^{\dagger}(1, 0; p)$ for $p = 0, 1, 2, 3$ under the sharp null hypothesis of no lag-$p$ dynamic dynamical causal effects for all units and time periods; $H_0: \tau_{i, t}(w, \tilde w;p) = 0$ for all $i \in [N]$, $t \in [T]$.\footnote{When simulating the randomization distribution, we redraw assignment paths in a manner that respects the realized pairs of subjects in the experiment, meaning that subjects that are paired in the same round receive the same assignment.} Table \ref{tab: pvalues for total plag, cooperation} summarizes randomization p-values for the total lag-$p$ weighted average causal effects.
+The p-value for the randomization test at $p = 0$ is approximately zero, strongly rejecting the sharp null of no contemporaneous dynamic causal effects for all units and again confirming the hypothesis of \cite{AndreoniSamuelson(06)}.